FAIR AI Models in High Energy Physics: Results

 \subsection{Model interpretability}

-In recent years, advances in explainable AI (XAI)~\cite{MILLER20191} have made it possible to identify novel connections between an AI model's inputs, architecture, optimization, and predictions~\cite{xAI-intro,xAI-review,xAI-review-2}.
+In recent years, advances in explainable artificial intelligence (XAI)~\cite{MILLER20191} have made it possible to identify novel connections between an AI model's inputs, architecture, optimization, and predictions~\cite{xAI-intro,xAI-review,xAI-review-2}.
 A substantial subset of XAI methods have been developed to analyze computer vision models where an intuitive reasoning can be extracted from human-annotated datasets to validate XAI techniques.
 However, in other data structures, like large tabular data or relational data constructs like graphs, the use of XAI methods is still quite new~\cite{sahakyan2021explainable, xAI-GNN-survey}.
-These XAI techniques have been harnessed across disciplines to quantify the reliability of of AI models for science~\cite{zhang2018visual,asad:2018K,viztsne2,khan_huerta_zheng_forecast}.
-Recently, the scope of XAI has been expanded to include AI applications within HEP~\cite{neubauer2022explainable,shanahan2022snowmass}.
-In HEP, XAI has been used to understand the output of AI models used in high energy detectors~\cite{9302535}, including parton showers at the LHC~\cite{LAI2022137055}, DNN-based classification of jets~\cite{Agarwal:2020fpt,khot2022detailed}, and event reconstruction using particle-flow algorithms~\cite{LRP-MLPFlow}.
+These XAI techniques have been harnessed across disciplines to quantify the reliability of AI models for science~\cite{zhang2018visual,asad:2018K,viztsne2,khan_huerta_zheng_forecast}.
+Recently, the scope of XAI has been expanded to include AI applications within HEP~\cite{neubauer2022explainable,shanahan2022snowmass,pmlr-v162-miao22a,miao2023interpretable}.
+In HEP, XAI has been used to understand the output of AI models used in high energy detectors~\cite{9302535}, including parton showers at the LHC~\cite{LAI2022137055}, deep-neural-network-based classification of jets~\cite{Agarwal:2020fpt,khot2022detailed}, and particle-based global event description algorithms~\cite{LRP-MLPFlow}.
+Learnable randomness injection (LRI)~\cite{miao2023interpretable} provides interpretability by identifying a subset of HEP detector hits in a particle cloud that is the most relevant to the prediction results.
+This method can also identify whether the existence or specific geometry of a point is important.